-Why have an AED on sporting events
+Why have an AED on site during sporting events

-The only effective treatm ventricular fibrillation is of an automated external (AED).
-An AED can restor back into a normal rhyth also life-saving for ventri fibrillation caused by a bl over the heart (commotion
+The only effective treatment for ventricular fibrillation is immediate use of an automated external defibrillator (AED).
+An AED can restore the heart back into a normal rhythm.
+An AED is also life-saving for ventricular fibrillation caused by a blow to the chest over the heart (commotio cordis).

-Texas Senate Bill 7 requir school sponsored athletic event or team practice in Texas public high schools the following must be available:
+Texas Senate Bill 7 requires that at any school sponsored athletic event or team practice in Texas public high schools the following must be available:

-- \triangleright An AED is in an unlocked location on school property within a reasonable proximity to the athletic field or gymnasium - \triangleright All coaches, athletic trainers, PE teacher, nurses, band directors and cheerleader sponsors are certified in cardiopulmonary resuscitation (CPR) and the use of the AED.
+- An AED is in an unlocked location on school property within a reasonable proximity to the athletic field or gymnasium - All coaches, athletic trainers, PE teacher, nurses, band directors and cheerleader sponsors are certified in cardiopulmonary resuscitation (CPR) and the use of the AED.

-Each school has a developed safety \geq procedure to respond to a medical emergency involving a cardiac arrest.
+Each school has a developed safety procedure to respond to a medical emergency involving a cardiac arrest.

-The American Academy of Pediatrics recommends the AED should be placed in a central location that is accessible and ideally no more than a 1 to 11/2minute walk from any location and that a call is made to activate 911 emergency system while the AED is being retrieved.
+The American Academy of Pediatrics recommends the AED should be placed in a central location that is accessible and ideally no more than a 1 to 1 1 /2 minute walk from any location and that a call is made to activate 911 emergency system while the AED is being retrieved.